Chrisys93/IcarusRepoSEND/README.md

 ones such as Rocketfuel (please see /resources/topologies).

 This document explains how to configure and run the simulator.

+**SEND NOTE:** Some more, Repo-(EDR-)specific versions of the previously implemented topologies are also available.

 ## Download and installation